Derek Carr Is the Kobe Bryant of the NFL

 It's time to unleash bloody hell on opponents, but this egregious, albeit meaningless, error was a friendly reminder just how difficult it is to be the Black Mamba.
 Some counts say Kobe Bryant drilled 36 game-winners, but he missed many, too.
 The pressure of the contract clashing with the pressure of carrying another leaky defense clashing with the potential turmoil of these fans losing their team could veer Carr down a reckless path.

-Everyone around the quarterback only sees him reacting one way.
+Everyone around the quarterback sees him reacting only one way.

-Rouse, who stays in touch: "For him to have a taste, it's like he had a steak on his plate and was ready to get to the good part of it and then somebody knocked it off the table.
+Rouse, who stays in touch: "For him to have a taste—it's like he had a steak on his plate and was ready to get to the good part of it, and then somebody knocked it off the table.
 That's how he feels.
-He's ready to finish that full steak now. … When you think of the best future quarterback in the NFL, you can't think of anybody but Derek Carr."
+He's ready to finish that full steak now. ...
+When you think of the best future quarterback in the NFL, you can't think of anybody but Derek Carr."

 Downing, the OC: "The way last year ended left him completely unsatisfied.
 He wants to get back there."